AdrianoTosetto/ProjectEuler/README.md

 # ProjectEuler
-Set of codes to solve some project euler problemas
+Set of codes to solve some project euler problems